Postbiotics Supplements Make Prebiotic & Probiotics Obsolete

-For ease of navigation through the SANE Solution Postbiotics Supplements Guide, below is the table of contents.
+For ease of navigation through this SANESolution Gut Health Postbiotics Supplements Guide (we go way beyond simple food sci and functional foods or suggestions), below is the table of contents.

 - What Are Postbiotics?

-- Postbiotic Metabolites And How They Help You
+- Postbiotics metabolic products (organic acids) And How They Help You

 - How are Postbiotics Different From Prebiotics?